AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 #### Defining the Authentication Requirement with A Dedicated Mixin Type {#defining-the-authentication-requirement-with-a-dedicated-mixin-type}

 For security reasons the new implementation replaces the usage of a residual JCR property by a dedicated mixin type called `granite:AuthenticationRequired`, which defines a single optional property of type STRING for the login path `granite:loginPath`.
 Only content changes related to this mixin type will lead to update of the requirements registered with Apache Sling Authenticator.
-The modifications are tracked upon persisting any transient modifcations and thus require a `javax.jcr.Session.save()` call to become efective.
+The modifications are tracked upon persisting any transient modifcations and thus require a `javax.jcr.Session.save()` call to become effective.

 The same applies for the `granite:loginPath` property.
 It will only be respected if it is defned by the auth-requirement related mixin type.
-Adding a residual property with this very name at an unstructured JCR node will not show the desired efect and the property will be ignored by the handler responsible for updating the OSGi registration.
+Adding a residual property with this very name at an unstructured JCR node will not show the desired effect and the property will be ignored by the handler responsible for updating the OSGi registration.

 >[!NOTE]
 >